timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 035-PROGRAMS FOR OLDER AMERICANS/SUBCHAPTER III-GRANTS FOR STATE AND COMMUNITY PROGRAMS ON AGING/Part A-General Provisions/Part A-General Provisions.md

   * (B) remove individual and social barriers to economic and personal independence for older individuals;

-  * (C) provide a continuum of care for vulnerable older individuals; and
+  * (C) provide a continuum of care for vulnerable older individuals;

-  * (D) secure the opportunity for older individuals to receive managed in-home and community-based long-term care services.
+  * (D) secure the opportunity for older individuals to receive managed in-home and community-based long-term care services; and

+  * (E) measure impacts related to social determinants of health of older individuals.

 * (2) The persons referred to in paragraph (1) include—